CleverTap/clevertap-unreal-sdk/README.md

 > - The `AndroidNotificationChannelSlot` settings can only be edited directly in your project’s `Config/DefaultEngine.ini`; they are **not** available in the `Project Settings` GUI.

 #### Channel Localization
 You can set the channel’s display name and description at runtime using Unreal's localization system.
-If you use runtime localization, there's no need to specify `Name` or `Description` in the .ini.
+If you use runtime localization, there's no need to specify `Name` or `Description` in the `.ini`.

 ```ini
 [/Script/CleverTap.CleverTapConfig]